General Thomas “Stonewall” Jackson Overview

 After the draw at Antietam, Lee returned to Virginia, where he reorganized the Army of Northern Virginia.
 Lee gave command of the army’s 2nd Corps to Jackson who Confederate officials had promoted to lieutenant general on November 6, 1862.
 Soon thereafter, Jackson took part in the Confederate victory at the Battle of Fredericksburg (December 11–15, 1862).

 In the spring of 1863, the Union started another offensive thrust into Virginia.
 The Army of the Potomac, now commanded by Major General Joseph Hooker, crossed the Rappahannock River on April 27 intent on engaging the Army of Northern Virginia.
 Facing an enemy twice his size, Lee boldly split his army and attacked Hooker near Chancellorsville on May 1.
 The next day, he split his army again, sending Jackson’s corps on a covert march west around Hooker’s right flank.
-At about 5:30 p.m., most of the unsuspecting Union 11th Corps was preparing for dinner with their arms stacked when Jackson’s soldiers charged out of the woods and routed them.
+At about 5:30 p.m., most of the men in the unsuspecting Union 11th Corps were preparing for dinner with their arms stacked when Jackson’s soldiers charged out of the woods and routed them.
 By nightfall, the Rebels drove Hooker’s right flank over 1.25 miles back toward the Union center at Chancellorsville.

 That night, Jackson rode out on a personal reconnaissance mission beyond his own lines.
 As he and his staff returned in the dark, Confederate soldiers mistakenly identified them as Yankees and fired upon Jackson and his aides.
 Jackson received three bullet wounds, none of which witnesses considered life-threatening.
 Doctors amputated Jackson’s left arm and evacuated him to a local plantation where he developed pneumonia.
 He died from the disease on May 10, 1863.
-Reportedly, on the night that Lee learned of Jackson’s death he said,
+Reportedly, on the night that Lee learned of Jackson’s death, he said,

 I have lost my right arm and I’m bleeding at the heart.